Best Savings Accounts in India 2026: Interest Rates, Features & Comparison

 Best Zero-Balance Account: Kotak 811

 Kotak 811 remains the most popular zero-balance savings account in India.
 Open it entirely online in under 5 minutes with just your Aadhaar and PAN.
-The interest rate is 3.50% — better than SBI, HDFC, or ICICI — and there is no minimum balance penalty ever.
+The interest rate is 2.50% — the same base rate as SBI and ICICI — but there is no minimum balance penalty ever.

 For students and young professionals just starting out, this is the easiest entry point.
 You can upgrade to a full Kotak savings account later.